 Manchester City win the Carabao Cup at Wembley after a 3-0 win against Arsenal.

 New York City FC unveil their brand new City Football Academy training facility.

 Manchester City lift the Premier League trophy, breaking a host of records and reaching 100 points in a single campaign.

 Today, the Group has majority owned and operated clubs on three continents – Manchester City FC in the Premier League, New York City Football Club in the MLS and Melbourne City FC of the A-League.

 All of these clubs' men’s, women’s and youth teams train at City Football Academies, each facility designed upon the same principles and philosophy as the Group HQ in Manchester.
 This was the first City Football Academy, a world-leading youth development and first team training facility, designed as a physical manifestation of the Group’s commitment to sustainability, embedded within its local community.

 Each Club’s vision to use football for social good is delivered in part through City in the Community, Manchester City’s 30-year-old charity, which has since been replicated in New York and Melbourne.

-The Group also has investments in the J-League’s Yokohama F. Marinos, Club Athletico Torque in Uruguay and Girona FC in La Liga and Sichuan Jiuniu in China League 2.
+The Group also has investments in the J-League’s Yokohama F. Marinos, Club Athletico Torque in Uruguay, Girona FC in La Liga and Sichuan Jiuniu in China League 2.

 CFG is owned by Abu Dhabi United Group (ADUG) (87%) and the China Media Capital (CMC) Consortium (13%).
 Until December 2015, City Football Group was wholly owned by ADUG, a private investment and development company belonging to His Highness Sheikh Mansour bin Zayed Al Nahyan.